-Procedures:
+Procedures: Although this information is typically reported by families at time of referral, Baby Watch is currently developing additional methods of gathering this information prior to child exit.
+Baby Watch has discontinued using the COS, as the final group of children who received COS entry scores in FFY 2018 have aged out of service during FFY 2021.
+Moving forward, Baby Watch continues to consult with the Interagency Coordinating Council

-Although this information is typically reported by families at time of referral, Baby Watch is currently developing additional methods of gathering this information prior to child exit.
-Baby Watch will discontinue using the COS when the final group of children who received COS entry scores in FFY 2018 age out of service during late FFY 2021.
-Baby Watch has continued to consult with the Interagency Coordinating Council (ICC) to gather input on the best way to transition from COS to BDI-2 NU child outcome measurements.
+(ICC) as well as a Baby Watch-organized stakeholder workgroup comprised of local EI program administrators and providers to gather input on the best way to transition from BDI-2 NU to BDI-3 child outcome measurements.

-The calculated data completeness percentage of infants and toddlers with completed entry and exit scores (1913) out of all who exited the Part C program during the reporting period (5144) appears to be low (37.19%).
-However, during this period there were 2104 infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program.
-The data completeness percentage would be much higher if the 2104 infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program, and therefore could not receive an exit score, were subtracted from the total number of children who exited during FFY 2021 (62.9%).
+The calculated data completeness percentage of infants and toddlers with completed entry and exit scores (2716) out of all who exited the Part C program during the reporting period (5609) appears to be moderate (48.42%).
+However, during this period there were 2073 infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program.
+The data completeness percentage would be much higher if the 2073 infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program, and therefore could not receive an exit score, were subtracted from the total number of children who exited during FFY 2022 (76.8%).

-In regards to A1 and B1 not meeting established targets, Utah will continue to address this through several means:
+In regards to A1 having slippage, Utah will continue to address this through several means: